hoeken/PsychicHttp/README.md

 * No AsyncCallbackJsonWebHandler (for now... can add if needed)
 * No request->beginResponse().
 Instanciate a PsychicResponse instead: ```PsychicResponse response(request);```
 * No PROGMEM suppport (its not relevant to ESP32: https://esp32.com/viewtopic.php?t=20595)
-* No Stream response support just yet
+* Stream response (`PsychicStreamResponse`) is Arduino-only — not available on native ESP-IDF

 # Usage